legowerewolf/AO3-themes/readme.md

 ## Tips

 * Any HTML not in a `<p>` or `<div>` tag will get wrapped in a `<p>` tag by the Archive's HTML sanitizer.
 Images and other elements should get wrapped in a `<div>` for the formatting to apply properly.

-* If you want only a subset of these features, you will need to copy and paste from the appropriate .css files in the build directory.